Blockternship/dapp-airquality/README.md

+# CanAirIO
+Some important info about our project

-this is our website (at this moment is still in spanish) http://canair.io/
+* This is our website (at this moment is still in spanish) http://canair.io/

-our  repository:
+* Our  repository:
 https://github.com/kike-canaries

-and some of our tutorials tutorials: https://www.hackster.io/114723/canairio-red-ciudadana-para-monitoreo-de-calidad-del-aire-96f79a
+* And some of our tutorials tutorials https://www.hackster.io/114723/canairio-red-ciudadana-para-monitoreo-de-calidad-del-aire-96f79a